AdobeDocs/campaign-web.en/help/adoption/get-started/marketers.md

 Useful links:

-* **Delivery templates** - For an accelerated and improved design process, you can create delivery templates to easily reuse custom content and settings across your campaigns.
+* **Delivery templates** - For an accelerated and improved design process, you can create delivery templates to reuse easily custom content and settings across your campaigns.
 This functionality enables you to standardize the creative look and feel, in order to be quicker in executing and launching campaigns/ Learn more in the [Delivery template](../../v8/msg/delivery-template.md) page.

 * **Delivery settings** - Delivery settings are technical delivery parameters that are defined in the delivery template.
 They can be overloaded for each delivery.
 These settings are available from the Settings button available when editing a delivery or a delivery template.
 Learn more in the [Delivery settings](../../v8/advanced-settings/delivery-settings.md) section.

 * **Dynamic content** - Adobe Campaign Web dynamic content capabilities allows you to customize your content based on the information you have gathered about your recipients.
 By utilizing dynamic content, you ensure that your marketing efforts are more relevant, avoiding marketing unwanted or unnecessary products or services.
 Learn more in the [Dynamic content](../../v8/personalization/gs-personalization.md) section.

 * **Test and proofs** - Once your delivery content has been defined, you can use profiles and test profiles to preview and test it before sending the message.
-This is a crucial step to ensure that it is accurate but also free of errors both in content and personalization settings.
+This step is crucial to ensure that it is accurate but also free of errors both in content and personalization settings.
 See [Preview and test](../../v8/preview-test/preview-test.md).

 * **Scheduling** - You can set the date and the exact time for sending your messages.
 By choosing the most appropriate time for your marketing message, you can maximise open rates.

     * Learn how to [schedule a stand-alone delivery](../../v8/msg/gs-deliveries.md#gs-schedule)
     * Learn how to [schedule a delivery in a workflow](../../v8/monitor/schedule-sending.md#schedule-a-delivery-in-a-campaign-workflow)

 * **ADD offers** - You can add offers to your deliveries in the Adobe Campaign Web user interface.
-These offers are available from the Offers left menu which lets you access to the list of offers.
+These offers are available from the Offers left menu, which lets you access to the list of offers.
 Learn how to [add offers to your messages](../../v8/msg/offers.md)

 >[!AVAILABILITY]
 >
 >* Deliveries in draft state or finished state have been migrated.
 >
->* In transit / In progress / Cancelled / Retry in progress / Preparation error deliveries have been migrated to Adobe Campaign v8, but must be prepared again.
+>* Deliveries which are in one of the following status have been migrated to Adobe Campaign v8, but must be prepared again: In transit / In progress / Cancelled / Retry in progress / Preparation error.
 >
+>* Deliveries which are in one of the following status have been migrated as canceled deliveries: For Canceled / Retry in progress.
+>
->* For Canceled / Retry in progress have been migrated as canceled deliveries: Tracking links, mirror page URL links, subscription/un-subscription links work as in Campaign Standard.
+>* Tracking links, mirror page URL links, subscription/un-subscription links work as in Campaign Standard.
 >
 >See also the following sections: [Tracking and Monitoring](https://experienceleague.adobe.com/en/docs/campaign/campaign-v8/analytics/tracking){target="_blank"}, [Branding](https://experienceleague.adobe.com/en/docs/experience-cloud/campaign/branding/branding-gs){target="_blank"} in Adobe Campaign.